robcarver17/pysystemtrade/docs/production.md

 ##### Cash FX trade

 Cash FX isn't the primary asset class traded in pysystemtrade, but we trade FX anyway without realising it (unless you only trade in your account currency).
 When you buy or sell a futures contract in another country, it will require margin.
 If you don't have margin in that currency, then IB will lend it to you.
 Borrowing money in foreign currencies incurs a spread, so it's better to do a spot FX trade, converting your domestic currency (which will probably be earning 0% interest anyway) into the margin currency.
-As a rule, I periodically optimise my currency holdings so I have a diversified portfolio of currency.
+As a rule, I periodically optimise my currency holdings, so I have a diversified portfolio of currency.
 Others may prefer to 'sweep' all excess foreign currencies back to their home currency to reduce unwanted currency Beta.
 Or you could live dangerously, and try and maintain a larger balance in currencies with higher positive deposit rates (basically the carry trade).

 First of all you see the balances in each currency.
 Note, these aren't excess or uncleared balances, so you will need to run an IB report to see what you really have spare or are short of.
 You can then create an FX trade.
 In specifying the pairing, don't forget there is a market convention so if you get the pairing the wrong way round your order will be rejected.